 (The camera then moves a step to the side, revealing a straight-laced ranger with glasses)

 Ranger McFadden: Right here, sir, behind the drunk.

 - You and What Army?: As Homer and Mr. Burns are slowly going mad, each thinking the other is planning on killing him.
 Eventually, Burns snaps and threatens to kill Homer.
-Homer responds with this... and then imagines an army of snowmen wearing WWI-style army helmets supporting Mr. Burns.
+Homer responds with this... and then imagines an army of snowmen wearing German pickelhaube helmets supporting Mr. Burns.
 His response?
 Scream and claim he has special powers, Political powers.
-Then Burns imagines the ghosts of world leaders backing Homer up.
+Then Burns imagines the ghosts of deceased world leaders (Mao Zedong, Abraham Lincoln, Theodore Roosevelt, Tutankhamun and Mahatma Gandhi) backing Homer up.